 Click here to see more of what the National Trust have to offer in the Southwest.

-The Trust know you love pets and adore to bring them on your travels.
-We have plenty of dog-friendly cottages in Cornwall and the walks on the Cornish coast can be enjoyed by you as well as by man’s best friend.
+The Trust know you love pets and love to bring them on your travels.
+We have plenty of dog-friendly cottages in Cornwall and the walks on the Cornish Coast can be enjoyed by you, as well as by man’s best friend.
 Lower Pentire Barn sits right on the edge of Carminowe Creek, the eastern arm of Loe Pool with access to wonderful dog walks.
 The dreamy house on the hillside has its own tranquil gardens and the views at sunset are spellbinding; you’ll be waking up just to see them all over again!

-Quay Cottage is also by the water’s edge and comes complete with private gardens and wonderful views.
+Quay Cottage also sits on the water’s edge and comes complete with private gardens and wonderful views.
 Not far up is the Fal Estuary, classified as an Area of Outstanding Natural Beauty, perfect for a stroll around on any afternoon.

 Cornwall has Celtic roots and history deeply ingrained throughout.
 If it’s history you are seeking, then the Trust have an abundance of restored and listed properties that are perfect for anyone wishing to become immersed in the real Cornwall.
 Does anything say 'historical' as much as a medieval-esque escape?
 Cornwall is home to countless castles and Celtic ruins, perfectly housed by the rich Cornish landscape.
 The Water Tower in Truro is the epitome of a historic cottage and mimics a Rapunzel tower and its impressive circular interior provides an added twist to a generic square structure.